jportela/www-joaoportela/blog/2020/05/react-native-isolation-storybook-expo-workspaces.md

 ### Wrapping up

 A monorepo setup with Storybook enables a workflow that allows you to create a UI library in isolation, to enforce the Design System of your projects.
-However, it's not as easy to setup with Expo as it should be.
+However, it's not as easy to set up with Expo as it should be.

-Hopefully this blog post will be useful for helping you setup your own workflow and surfacing what can be improved in Expo.
+Hopefully, this blog post will be useful for helping you set up your workflow and surfacing what can be improved in Expo.

 > Check a working example, here: https://github.com/jportela/expo-storybook-workspaces